TheHydrator/Supervised-Learning-Neural-Network/README.md

 # Supervised Learning with Python - Coursera Specialization

-**Welcome to the Supervised Learning with Python repository!
-This repository contains code examples, implementations, and projects from the Coursera specialization "Supervised Learning" by Andrew Ng.
+**Welcome to the Supervised Learning with Python repository!This repository contains code examples, implementations, and projects from the Coursera specialization "Supervised Learning" by Andrew Ng.
 This course is part of a larger Machine Learning specialization and covers essential concepts and techniques used in supervised learning.**

 ## Table of Contents
 Introduction

 Course Structure

-**Week 1: Linear Regression with One Variable /n
+**Week 1: Linear Regression with One Variable**

-Week 2: Linear Regression with Multiple Variables /n Week 3: Logistic Regression
+Week 2: Linear Regression with Multiple Variables

+Week 3: Logistic Regression

 Week 4: Regularization

 Week 5: Neural Networks

 Week 6: Support Vector Machines

 Week 7: K-Nearest Neighbors

 Week 8: Decision Trees**

 Installation
 Usage
 Contributing